With Survicate, you can:

 If you'd like to share your survey via a social media platform or a messaging platform, first you'll need to create a shareable link/email type of survey.

 Pick an Email or shareable link survey from the menu.
-You can either add all questions on your own (start from scratch) or choose and modify one of our templates (start from template).
+You can either set up a survey of your own (start from scratch), select a survey from our templates library (start from template), create a survey with AI, or import questions you prepared before:

 To guide you through the survey creation process, we will create a survey from scratch.